fmind/mlops-python-package/README.md

   - Readable syntax, support comments
   - Allow to use OmegaConf <3
 - **Limitations**:
-  - Not support out of the box by Python
+  - Not supported out of the box by Python
 - **Alternatives**:
   - [JSON](https://www.json.org/json-en.html): no comments, more verbose
   - [TOML](https://toml.io/en/): less suited to config merge/sharing